Ipstenu/sitewide-comment-control/readme.txt

 == Frequently Asked Questions ==

-= If I change the blacklist using this plugin, will it change the Comment Blacklist? =
+= If I change the blocked list using this plugin, will it change the comment block lists per site? =

 No, this is completely separate.